-- Public or Public-Private Financed Parking Structures.
-Such parking structures must be oriented to the interior of the block rather than the street.
+Parking structures must be oriented to the interior of the block rather than the street.
 Parking structures along the frontage of streets need to include Liner Buildings along the ground floor at a minimum, and may include residential units.
 Alternatively, parking structures may be located behind buildings with the principle uses described above so that the ground level parking is not visible from the street.
-Parking garage entrances must be accessed from side streets or alleys and not exceed 30 feet in width along the building façade. - Private Parking Structures.
-Private parking structures are encouraged to follow the same development standards.
+Parking garage entrances must be accessed from side streets or alleys and not exceed 30 feet in width along the building façade